What Is Cellulite?

 Some evidence suggests that retinol cream can help with cellulite, but the results aren’t great.
 Twice-daily application of a 0.3% retinol cream for 6 months can thicken your skin and reduce that orange-peel look.

-Treatments to Consider Carefully or Avoid
+Cellulite Treatments to Use With Caution or Avoid

-Injectables.
 Some doctors inject chemicals into the fat layer below the skin to encourage breakdown and make cellulite less noticeable.
 This procedure is often called mesotherapy.
 The chemicals used include phosphatidylcholine, aminophylline, hormones, herbal extracts, vitamins, and minerals.
 There’s little proof these treatments help.
 Most doctors don’t recommend the procedure because there’s a risk of infection, swelling, rashes, and lumpy skin.

-Liposuction.
 This fat removal procedure is often used on the thighs, buttocks, and abdomen.
 However, it can actually make the dimpled fat left behind look worse.